SAR-Junior-Design/icarus-app-server/README.md

 Therefore there's some shit you have to setup.

 Read this link, one day I will have a more comprehensive tutorial on this readme: https://docs.djangoproject.com/en/2.0/ref/contrib/gis/install/

+## Run

+You will need three different `screen` instances with the following commands typed in to run this server:

+First one is the django server: `python manage.py runserver`

+Second one is the redis-server: `redis-server`

+Third one is the celery worker: `celery worker -A icarus_backend --loglevel=debug --concurrency=1`

+## Authentication

+We use OAuth2 to authenticate users, though for superusers we also have the model backend.